-When stress has an effect, medical clarity is needed.
+When stress begins to have an impact, medical clarity is needed.

 Stress is measurable.

-Balance is a structured program for the professionally responsible classification of stress and strain - so that uncertainty becomes well-founded next steps.
+Balance is a structured program for the medically responsible classification of stress and strain—so uncertainty turns into well-founded next steps.

-Exhaustion, restlessness, sleep problems or a drop in performance show that the body is out of balance.
-Balance medically classifies what is working in the background - and creates clarity before uncertainty and actionism determine the way forward.
+Exhaustion, restlessness, sleep problems, or a decline in performance indicate that the body is out of balance.
+Balance medically classifies the underlying regulatory processes and creates clarity before uncertainty and reactive action determine the way forward.

-Overloading is not an isolated case - and often remains unexplained
+Chronic overload is rarely an isolated case - and often remains unexplained

 In Switzerland, around one in three people in employment report persistent exhaustion or stress-related complaints - many feel left alone.
 Many of those affected do not receive a clear professional classification despite their symptoms.
 The cause, urgency and sensible next step remain unclear.
 This leads to